tmcmm/certification/terraform/Readme.md

 ```
 ![tfenv](./assets/img/get-nodes.png)

-!!!
-Note "Note"
-        There you have a kubeadm cluster deployed on Azure ready for your exercises.
+> Note: There you have a kubeadm cluster deployed on Azure ready for your exercises.

 ### Destroy the environment
 Remember to destroy any resources you create once you are done with this tutorial.
 Run the destroy command and confirm with yes in your terminal.